Combat Action Ribbon: Eligibility criteria

 The Combat Action Ribbon is a ribbon-only decoration in contrast to military branches that award a badge or medal.
 Compare: the U.S. Army awards the Combat Infantryman Badge, Combat Action Badge, or Combat Medical Badge.
 U.S. Air Force and U.S. Space Force combat participant is awarded the Air Force Combat Action Medal (AFCAM), which includes both full and miniature size suspension medals and a ribbon.

 The Combat Action Ribbon is worn in order of precedence on a member's "ribbon rack" displayed on the left (or right) side of a service member's uniform.
-The outermost blue stripe is always to the wearer's center, with the central colors in order of red, white, and blue (left to right when worn on left side of uniform; right to left when worn on right side of uniform); only one Combat Action Ribbon is authorized for wear, with each additional CAR award signified with a 5/16 inch gold star device attached to the center of the ribbon.
-For example, two CAR awards are signified with the CAR ribbon and the addition of one gold star device.
+The outermost blue stripe is always to the wearer's center, with the central colors in order of red, white, and blue (left to right when worn on left side of uniform; right to left when worn on right side of uniform); only one Combat Action Ribbon is authorized for wear, with each additional CAR award signified with a 5/16 inch gold or silver star device attached to the center of the ribbon.
+For example, two CAR awards are signified with the CAR and the addition of one gold star device.
 Three awards are signified with the ribbon and two gold star devices.

 In full dress uniform medals are worn on the member's left side.
-The CAR ribbon is therefore worn on the right side of the uniform.
-The CAR is the highest rated ribbon award in the U.S. military decorations order of precedence and is superseded only by medals of meritorious achievement and combat valor.
+The CAR is therefore worn on the right side of the uniform.
+The CAR is the highest rated ribbon-only award in the U.S. military decorations order of precedence and is superseded only by medals of meritorious achievement and combat valor.

 An individual whose eligibility has been established in combat in any of the following listed operations may be authorized award of the Combat Action Ribbon.
 Only one award per operation is authorized.
 This listing is not all-inclusive, as the Combat Action Ribbon has been awarded in minor operations, as well as for specific actions.

-Southeast Asia: 1 Mar 61 to 15 Aug 73.
+Southeast Asia: 1 March 1961 to 15 August 1973.

-Dominican Republic: 28 Apr 65 to 21 Sep 66.
+Dominican Republic: 28 April 1965 to 21 September 1966.

-USS LIBERTY (AGTR 5): 8 Jun 67 to 9 Jun 67.
+USS Liberty (AGTR-5): 8 June 1967 to 9 June 1967.

-USS PUEBLO (AGTR 2): 23 Jan 68.